-RBCEL defines risk as the potential for loss or an undesirable outcome affecting the value of RBCEL's business with respect to volatility of actual earnings in relation to expected earnings, capital adequacy and liquidity.
-This definition includes both risks that have a direct and immediate impact (e.g. credit risk due to a loan default), and risks that have an indirect or longer term impact (e.g. regulatory and reputational risks due to the possible failure to comply with regulatory guidelines or the failure to live up to clients' expectations).
+RBCEL defines risk as the potential vulnerabilities in the short-, medium- or long-term that may impact the Bank's financial results, financial and operational resilience, reputation, business model, or strategy.
+This definition includes both risks that have a direct and immediate impact, such as credit risk due to a loan default, as well as risks that have an indirect or longer term impact such as regulatory and reputational risks.